Denver7 Traffic

 and last updated

 The Aurora Police Department (APD) was called around 8:30 a.m.
-Tuesday to investigate a report of a burglary in a neighborhood off E. Exposition Avenue and S. Peoria Street, APD Deputy Chief Michael Gaskill said in a press briefing.
+Tuesday to investigate a report of a burglary in a neighborhood off E. Exposition Avenue and S. Peoria Street, APD Deputy Chief Michael Gaskill said during a press briefing.

 • Watch the full Aurora police press briefing in the video player below: